Mighty Mouse: The New Adventures: Influence and legacy

 The show was considered revolutionary at the time and, along with 1988's Who Framed Roger Rabbit, inspired a wave of animated shows that were much zanier than those that had dominated children's animation in the previous two decades.
 It is credited by some as the impetus for the "creator-driven" animation revolution of the 1990s.

-It was a huge springboard for many cartoonists and animators who would later become famous, among them John Kricfalusi (creator of Nickelodeon's The Ren & Stimpy Show), Bruce Timm (producer of Warner Bros.
-Batman: The Animated Series), Jim Reardon (writer for Warner Bros.
-Tiny Toon Adventures and Disney/Pixar's WALL-E, and director for Fox's The Simpsons), Tom Minton (writer and producer for many Warner Bros. television cartoons, including Tiny Toons, Animaniacs, The Sylvester and Tweety Mysteries, Baby Looney Tunes and Duck Dodgers), Lynne Naylor (co-founder of Spümcø, character designer for Batman: The Animated Series and storyboard artist for Cartoon Network's The Powerpuff Girls and Cow and Chicken), Rich Moore (animation director for Fox/Comedy Central's Futurama, director for The Simpsons and director of Disney's Wreck-It Ralph, Zootopia and Ralph Breaks the Internet), and Andrew Stanton (director of Disney/Pixar's Finding Nemo, WALL-E and Finding Dory) and others.
+The series was a springboard for many cartoonists and animators who would later become famous, among them John Kricfalusi (creator of The Ren & Stimpy Show), Bruce Timm (creator of Batman: The Animated Series), Jim Reardon (writer for Tiny Toon Adventures and WALL-E, and director for The Simpsons), Tom Minton (writer and producer for many Warner Bros.
+Animation productions, including Tiny Toons, Animaniacs, The Sylvester & Tweety Mysteries, Baby Looney Tunes and Duck Dodgers), Lynne Naylor (co-founded Spümcø with Kricfalusi, character designer for Batman: The Animated Series and storyboard artist for The Powerpuff Girls and Cow and Chicken), Rich Moore (animation director for Futurama, director for The Simpsons and director of Wreck-It Ralph, Zootopia and Ralph Breaks the Internet), and Andrew Stanton (director of Finding Nemo, WALL-E and Finding Dory) and others.
 The Loud House creator Chris Savino says the show's classic cartoon style, which contrasted with the dominant style of TV animation at the time, spurred him to become an animator.

 Kricfalusi supervised the production for the first season and directed eight of its 26 segments.
 Kent Butterworth supervised the second season, after John Kricfalusi's departure to work on the similarly short-lived 1988 animated series The New Adventures of Beany and Cecil.
-The show was licensed as a comic book series published by Marvel Comics in 1990 and 1991, which ran for 10 issues.

 Comic book spin-off

-From 1990 to 1991, a Mighty Mouse comic book series was published by Marvel Comics.
-It lasted for 10 issues and took place after the Bakshi television series.
+A Mighty Mouse comic book series was published by Marvel Comics.
+It lasted for 10 issues from 1990 to 1991 after and took place after this series.

 Shortly after the events of Mighty Mouse: The New Adventures, Scrappy abandons Mighty and Pearl to spend all his time at the Four Fingers Video Arcade.
 When the Four Fingers Video Arcade closes down, Scrappy vanishes.
 It is revealed that Mighty Mouse's enemy, the Glove, was behind the Four Fingers Video Arcade.
 Mighty saves Scrappy in the end, but Scrappy is still "zapped" into playing video games.
 Scrappy is then sent to rehab and is back to normal a few issues later.
 In the 10th and final issue of the comic, Scrappy substitutes for Pearl Pureheart when she gives up her role in the comic.